ritza-co/styleguide.ritza.co/docs/ritza's-writing-rules/Style.md

 * ❌ "You can follow the widget [guide](#) to learn more"
 * ✅ "You can follow the [widget guide](#) to learn more"

 The first example links too much unnecessary wording.
 In the second example, the link could be to a Wikipedia article explaining what a guide is.
 The third makes it clear that it is a link to the guide that was mentioned.
+Avoid using extra generic text like `[click here]` when linking.

 ### Include user-friendly code samples.